 - peeling fruits and vegetables

 If you suspect you have oral thrush or think you may have a cold sore, make an appointment to see a doctor.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.
 It’s also important to see a doctor if you’ve had an allergic reaction to a food or other specific allergen that you can identify.
 A doctor will be able to prescribe epinephrine for future use and make other recommendations for home treatment for mild reactions.

 If you’re having symptoms of allergic reaction but aren’t sure what could be causing them, make an appointment with an allergist.
 An allergist will be able to administer allergy testing, which can pinpoint your allergens so you can avoid them in the future.
 You may also receive an epinephrine prescription once you have a diagnosis.